-Based on Bonferroni corrected p-values we find that mouse and human datasets differ significantly in a number promoter features (Tables 3 and 4).
-Mouse promoters significantly enriched in (a) the number of promoters are nor associated with CGIs in TSS types A and B, and overall: (b) the number of TATA-less promoters in group A: (c) the overall number of promoters that have TATA boxes but ar associated with CGIs; and (d) the number of FATA-le promoters not associated with CGIs in TSS groups a and B, and overall.
-Conversely, human promoters are significantly enriched in (a) the number of promoters associated with CGIs in TSS types A and B, and overall, to the number of TATAS box-containing promoters in TSS type A, (c) the number Δ TATA-box-containing promoters associated with CGIs in TSS types A, B, and C, and overall; and (d) the number of TATAless promoters associated with CGIs in TSS types A and B, and overall.
+Based on Bonferroni corrected p-values we find that the mouse and human datasets differ significantly in a number of promoter features (Tables 3 and 4).
+Mouse promoters are significantly enriched in (a) the number of promoters not associated with CGIs in TSS types A and B, and overall; (b) the number of TATA-less promoters in group A; (c) the overall number of promoters that have TATA boxes but are not associated with CGIs; and (d) the number of TATA-less promoters not associated with CGIs in TSS groups Λ and B. and overall.
+Conversely, human promoters are significantly enriched in (a) the number of promoters associated with CGIs in TSS types A and B, and overall: (b) the number of TATAbox-containing promoters in TSS type A; (c) the number of TATA-box-containing promoters associated with CGIs in TSS types A, B, and C, and overall; and (d) the number of TATAless promoters associated with CGIs in TSS types A and B, and overall.
 These data suggest that there are species-specific solutions for transcriptional initiation in mouse and human for the analyzed TSS types.